erjosito/azpolicy-tf/README.md

 Note that this approach might not be valid for certain specific types of private endpoints:

-- In some situations, the Azure service needs to control the private DNS zone and doesn't support Bring-Your-Own-Zone
+- In some situations, the Azure service needs to control the private DNS zone and doesn't support Bring-Your-Own-Zone, for example Azure Kubernetes Service.
-- In others, the private DNS zone cannot be specified in advance because it contains random characters
-- In other cases, the DNS zone contains the resource region name, so the policy must be region-specific and match the resource region too (or extract the region of the resource and create a region-specific DNS zone)
+- In other cases, the DNS zone contains the resource region name, so the policy must be region-specific and match the resource region too (or extract the region of the resource and create a region-specific DNS zone), such as Azure Batch or Azure Container Registry.

 And yet, this approach will cover for the vast majority of Azure Private Endpoint types, thus significantly reducing your Terraform code.

 ## Terraform loops